 It's important to match your Field of View with your Maya Camera or you may not get the same framing as what you are using in your viewport.
-You may also select the "Use Camera Settings" on the camera editor.
+You may also connect the parameters to ensure they are the same when adjusted.